 Clear, simple definitions for invoicing and business terms.
 Perfect for UK freelancers, sole traders, and small business owners.
+35 terms and counting.

 CIS is a UK tax scheme where contractors deduct money from subcontractor payments and pass it to HMRC as advance tax payments.